AndreiBorac/nocaml.com/QuickStart.md

 `stdlib.rb`:

 * Blobs will be described in another section.
-Do not concern yourself overly with the blob-related statements at present
+Do not concern yourself overly with the blob-related statements at present.
+Also, the blob-related statements only have to be implemented once, in `stdlib` -- a typical user of `Nocaml` will only be interested in defining custom types, primordials and builtins

 * Notice how primordials are plainly defined as `static const uintptr_t` arrays in `C`